CDAT/cdms/docs/source/manual/cdms_6.rst

      "``month_lengths``", "N", "Y", "N", "Length of each month in a non-leap year for a user-defined calendar."
      "``name_in_file``", "N", "N", "N", "Name of the axis in the underlying file(s).
 See id."
      "``partition``", "N", "N", "N", "How the axis is split across files."
-     "``partition_lengt h``", "N", "N", "N", "Number of axis points for which data is actually defined.
+     "``partition_length``", "N", "N", "N", "Number of axis points for which data is actually defined.
 If data is missing for some values, this will be smaller than the length."
      "``positive``", "N", "Y", "Y", "Direction of positive for a vertical axis" "``standard_name``", "N", "Y", "N", "Reference to an entry in the standard name table."
      "``topology``", "N", "N", "Y", "- Axis topology."